Urology Care Foundation - What is Male Infertility?

 Varicocele Treatments

 Varicoceles can be fixed with minor outpatient surgery called varicocelectomy.
-Fixing these swollen veins helps sperm movement, numbers, and structure.
-For more information on varicocele treatments please refer to our Varicoceles page.
+Fixing these swollen veins helps sperm movement, numbers and structure.

 Azoospermia Treatments